Construction Accidents Archives - The Law Office of WT Johnson Blog

 - Check your steps: A leading cause of construction accidents is when operators or drivers fall when climbing in or out of cabs on construction vehicles.
 Make sure if an extra step or guardrail is needed that a mechanic adds it before its too late.

-Even if you are careful while working at a construction site, you could still be the victim of a Texas construction accident due to the negligence of someone else.
-If you or a loved one were the victim of a construction accident, you deserve compensation.
+Even if you are careful while working at a work site, you could still be the victim of a Texas construction accident due to the negligence of someone else.
+If you or a loved one were injured in a construction accident, you deserve compensation.
 Contact the Law Offices of W.T.
 Johnson today and set-up your free, no-obligation consultation.

 In Texas, one in every 13 workers is employed in the state’s $54 billion-per-year construction industry.
 But even though construction boosts Texas’ economy, a recent study shared that Texas’ construction industry is one of the most dangerous industries in the nation.